 In May of ’79, the Connecticut Division was ordered into the field on the Hudson, and in early in June, they were back at West Point, encamping in the highlands.
 They continued work on the three strong works they had been begun the previous year.
 General Heath of Mass was assigned to the Continental force on the east side of the river consisting of the Connecticut Line and a division of Mass troops under Gen Robert Howe.
 Gen. Putnam had been assigned to the command on the right wing of the army on the west side of the river; his headquarters was at Smith’s Cove.
 Putnam’s command consisted of Virginia, Maryland, and Pennsylvania Divisions.

 On July 5th, 1779, British General Tryon was at it again, raiding New Haven Connecticut.
 As he burned homes and destroyed supplies at Fairfield, Norwalk, and Greenwich, the militia assigned to defend the state was ineffective.
 Washington ordered troops to march towards the coast to confront Tyron before he escaped back to sea.
 Major General Heath sent the Connecticut line to chase Tryon; Parsons 1st Brigade (Meigs’ brigade) and Huntington’s 2nd Brigade.
-Tryon had escaped and sailed before the bulk of the Americans caught up with him; only the leading men of Butler’s and Wylly’s troops skirmished with the British.
+Tryon had escaped and sailed before the bulk of the Americans caught up with him; only the leading men of Butler’s and Wyley’s troops skirmished with the British.

 After Tryon’s second raid on Connecticut soil ended, Meigs’ regiment regained their post at West Point.
 However, no sooner than he returned, Meigs was to command a regiment of Connecticut light infantry, formed of light infantry companies from the Connecticut regiments, in the famed bayonet attack on Stony Point.

-Midnight Storming of Stony Point – July 15 – 16, 1779
+Midnight Storming of Stony Point, New York.
+July 15-16, 1779

 No man dare speak.
 They crept through the woods and marshland, silently lowering themselves into the water, knowing if their musket fell from their shoulder, or they hesitated even a moment, orders demanded they be speared to death.
 And with still a hundred yards to go before reaching the abattis of sharpened stakes that blocked their path, powder flashes suddenly lit the night.
 Muskets belched their flame and shot.
 Cannon roared and pellets of grapeshot ripped through the weeds, water, and flesh.
 A bloody hell tore through the American columns.
 Men began to fall – the Battle of Stony Point had begun and Colonel Meigs, as commander of one of the four regiments in the attack, he would play a major part.

-By the summer of 1779, the American cause needed a shot in the arm.
+By the summer of 1779, Washington was desperate; the American cause needed a shot in the arm.
 Congress had run out of money.
 Inflation was out of control.
 Patriots across the colonies were floundering in their support for a war that only a third of the colonists had favored in the first place.
 Enlistments, as always, were expiring and men were not coming forward to re-enlist nor was there new blood as replacements.
 The war in the south was turning dismal as loyalist troops grew more powerful and bolder in their attacks.
 And though future historians would praise Washington’s tactics of attrition, by the summer of 1779, the British seemed more content to play a wait and see game.
 Nestled in New York City was a large, well supplied, threatening army while in the south everything was going the crown’s way in a perpetual land grab.
 Washington sought, no was desperate, for a quick, brilliant, decisive, victory like Trenton to capture the populace’s attention and resurrect support for the patriot cause.
 One that could revive, like Burgoyne’s surrender at Saratoga, “the happiest turn in the struggle.”
 And during that critical period in the summer of 1779, when the American Army needed to show colonists and the world its molded professionalism and mettle, he found what he thought was the answer in Stony Point and an elite corps of light infantrymen.
 To lead the assault against the stony works, Washington picked one of his most dependable officers and veteran fighter, thirty four year old “Mad Anthony” Wayne.

 Stony Point was a promontory of rocky land that jutted out a half mile into the Hudson River.
 It is about thirty miles north of New York City, eight miles south of Forts Montgomery and Clinton, and fourteen miles south from West Point.
 Some had been fittingly described it as a natural sentinel guarding the gateway of the famed Highlands of the Hudson River.
 Kings Ferry crossed from Stony Point to Verplanck’s Point, another rocky promontory jutting out into the river slightly north on the east bank of the Hudson.
 At Stony Point, the river flowed past about a hundred and fifty feet below the precipice and lined its north, east, and southern extremes.
 The rocky fortification had two distinct defensive lines of abattis (sharpened and pointed timbers).
 Both southern ends of the abattis lined a beach and wetlands which was under four or more feet of water at high tide.
 However, though the the 2nd abattis did run south to north across the point to the water level, the first did not, ending before making contact with the northern river bank – a fault that would aide the American assault.